ElectronVector/ravioli/README.md

 ## To do

-- Rename foo to sample and add a test that parses this complete file.
+- Add global variable counting.
 - Strip comments from the code before passing to the complexity calculator.
-- Add global variable counting.
 - Add better error handling.
 If the parser has an error, make it easy to find the code that broke it.
 - Try it on some other code.
 - Run it on a single file or on a folder?